 - Be willing to really put yourself out there with a good story and good message you are willing to share with EVERYONE you meet.
 Voters deserve to know why they should hire YOU and what is in it FOR THEM.

 People run for office for all kinds of reasons.
-Some do it to change policy, some to make a difference in the lives of others, and some because they feel slighted by the opponent.
+Some do it to change policy, some to make a difference in the lives of others, and some because they feel unheard by the person presently in the office.
 Whatever your reason for running for office, the Democratic Party of DuPage County can help you.
-Whether you’re seeking a seat on the local school board or a term as U.S. Senator, though very rewarding, running for office is a challenging endeavor and takes a lot of effort.
+Whether you’re seeking a seat on the local school board or a term as U.S. Senator, running for office is a challenging endeavor and takes a lot of effort.
 The DPDC can help you decide if running for office is right for you.